 Since November 2005, manufactured pre-packaged foods sold within the European Union have been required by law to clearly list egg in the ingredients panel where it is a component of the product, however tiny the amount.

-This means that if a product contains egg or any of the following egg derivatives, the product will have to be labelled accordingly.
-Outside the EU, labelling may not be as clear, so use the following list to help you when reading food labels.
+This means that if a product contains egg or any egg derivatives, the product will have to be labelled accordingly.
+Outside the EU, labelling may not be as clear, as different food allergy labelling laws apply.

 Manufactured products likely to contain egg include:

 Quiche and flans (fruit and savoury), cakes, (sponges and sponge fingers, trifle) some biscuits, choux pastry, pancakes, Yorkshire pudding, batter, meringues, lemon curd, some marshmallows, waffles, some confectionery, egg pasta, egg noodles, egg fried rice, pate, processed meats, sausages, processed fish and chicken products, mayonnaise, Quorn products, marzipan and royal icing, ice cream, mousses, doughnuts, pies, chocolate bars (e.g. Mars Bar, Snickers, Wagon Wheel), custard tarts, egg custard, cream caramels, pastry could be glazed with egg.

 Vegetable burgers and other vegetarian products need checking.